TetraMesa

 In a market where service quality has deteriorated, being noticeably easier to do business with than the competition can matter.
 It may not be a permanent moat, but it can be a way to win customers now.

-Some of the winners over the next few years may be firms that quietly rediscover operational basics while everyone else is distracted by tooling hype.
-They will use AI where it genuinely helps, but will not confuse automation with service.
-They will simplify flows instead of multiplying touchpoints.
-They will cut unnecessary messaging.
-They will put real people where judgment matters.
-They will make routine tasks feel routine again.
-You’ve maybe already seen some marketing by some companies that explicitly exclaim the value of having a real person doing customer service.
+Winners over the next few years may be firms that rediscover operational basics while everyone else is distracted by tooling hype.
+They will use AI where it genuinely helps, but not confuse automation with service.
+They will simplify flows instead of multiplying touchpoints, cut unnecessary messaging, put real people where judgment matters, and make routine tasks feel routine again.
+You may already have seen companies marketing the value of having a real person doing customer service.

 Who tends to be best at this?
-In my experience and likely yours, it is often smaller to midsize businesses where an owner, founder, or local operator is still close enough to the work to care deeply when things go wrong.
-That is not universally true, and there are exceptions.
-Some large firms do this well and truly develop customer focused ethos with behavior to match.
-And some smaller firms are a disaster.
-But in general, better experiences often come from environments where someone with a stake still has pride in the outcome.
-This depth of caring is not likely happening at companies where folks are working under their desks trying to hide from the AI optimization axe CFO.
-Which came first?
-The employee monitoring due to lack of loyalty?
-Or the corporate behavior that destroyed earning any?
+Often, in my experience and likely yours, it is smaller to midsize businesses where an owner, founder, or local operator is still close enough to care when things go wrong.
+That is not universally true.
+Some large firms do this well, and some small firms are a disaster.
+But better experiences often come from places where someone with a stake still has pride in the outcome.
+That kind of care is less likely in companies where people are working under their desks, (even remotely!), hiding from the AI-optimization axe of the CFO.
+Which came first, the employee monitoring due to lost loyalty/trust?
+Or the corporate behavior that destroyed any chance of earning these?

-Many of these things surface as signals hidden inside a month of bad service logs for just one family.
+Many of these things surface in a month of bad service logs from just one family.
 Customers are not just buying products.
-They are continually absorbing the operating philosophy of the companies they deal with.
+They are absorbing the operating philosophy of the companies they deal with.
 When a company treats them like a burden, they notice.
-When a company makes simple tasks unnecessarily hard, they notice.
-And when a competitor shows up that is merely more competent, more respectful, and less irritating, that becomes a market opportunity.
+When it makes simple tasks unnecessarily hard, they notice.
+And when a competitor shows up that is more competent, respectful, and less irritating, that becomes a market opportunity.

-I want to tell you about my personally favorite definition of branding.
+I want to tell you about my personal favorite definition of branding.
 There’s a lot of textbook definitions.
 Sometimes they talk about perception.
 Sometimes about messaging, or a “brand promise” etc. Here’s mine:

 A Brand is a Promise Made Over Time.

 It’s everything.
 It’s every touch point.
 Every interaction.
+Every perception.
 And importantly, it’s over time.
 It lives on its own and also in an environment with a wide variety of competition.
 Like any form of reputation, it can take lots of time and work to build into a positive thing, and only moments to damage it.
+Though perhaps a strong history earns you a second chance.

-Right now, with our “better” tooling options, (AI and others), there seems to be a dash towards bottom line success heavier than ever by squeezing Ops as hard as one can.
-This makes sense in markets with competition from every angle.
-And it’s often easier to focus on internal things than the messier and hard to understand real world.
-During this squeeze play, it might be useful to take care.
-In the rush to optimize the business, do not accidentally optimize the customer out of it.
-The companies that win here may not be the ones with the most automation, but the ones that remember the customer is not an obstacle.
+Right now, even with our supposedly better tools, especially AI, there seems to be a harder-than-ever push for bottom-line gains by squeezing Ops as much as possible.
+That makes sense in markets facing competition from every angle.
+And it’s often easier to focus on internal levers than the messier real world.
+During this squeeze play, it is worth taking care.
+In the rush to optimize the business, don’t accidentally optimize the customer out of it.
+The winners may not be the firms with the most automation, but the ones that remember the customer is not the obstacle.

 See Also: